Universite-Gustave-Eiffel/NoiseModelling/Docs/Noise_Map_From_OSM_Tutorial.rst

 ------------------------------------------------
 * Go to https://www.openstreetmap.org
 * Zoom in on the area you want to export
-* Export the zone in .osm or .osm.gz format
+* Export the zone in .osm or .osm.gz format with *Export* button

 Import to the database
 ------------------------------------------------
 * Use the WPS block *OsmToInputData*

 .. note::
+  - Noise Modelling use metric projections, please identifies a local projection for your area of interest and its SRID
-  - Inform the Projection identifier field with a metric SRID
+  - Inform the target projection identifier field with the corresponding SRID
   - Enter the path to the file map.osm
+  - Check all check box

 .. warning::
    The current import script from open street map can produce geometries incompatible with NoiseModelling.
 If an area is a problem try to reduce the area.
 A much more robust version of this script will be available soon.